img-alc/Kalimage/README.md

 # Kalimage

-I've been reading about image processing and decided to try some of the techniques by myself.
+I've been reading about image processing and decided to test some of the techniques.